Attorneys Fighting For Victims Of Medical Negligence Across Illinois

-- Within 2 years of the date of injury or death or the date on which the plaintiff knew, or should have known, of the link between malpractice and injuries / death, but not more than 4 years from the date of injury or death.
+- Within two years of the date of injury or death or the date on which the plaintiff knew, or should have known, of the link between malpractice and injuries / death, but not more than four years from the date of injury or death.

-- Within 8 years of the date on which the malpractice occurred if the victim was under 18 at the time, but no later than the victim’s 22nd birthday.
+- Within eight years of the date on which the malpractice occurred if the victim was under 18 at the time, but no later than the victim’s 22nd birthday.

-Because plaintiffs are barred from filing lawsuits and recovering damages beyond the statute of limitations, we strongly encourage anyone with a potential claim to consult a Chicago medical malpractice attorney at Power Rogers as soon as possible.
+Because plaintiffs are barred from filing lawsuits and recovering damages beyond the statute of limitations, we strongly encourage anyone with a potential claim to consult our firm as soon as possible.

 Depending on the individual facts of a case, victims may bring medical malpractice lawsuits against various parties.
 This may include individuals such as a negligent doctor, a nurse or physician’s assistant, or an anesthesiologist, or entities like hospitals, medical groups, and other health care providers that breached their duty of care, among others.